Alien Resurrection: Plot

-As the group makes their way through the damaged ship, they swim through a flooded kitchen.
-They are chased by two Xenomorphs.
+As the group navigates the damaged ship, they swim through a flooded kitchen, pursued by two Xenomorphs.
 One is killed, while the other snatches Hillard.
-As they escape the kitchen, the Xenomorph returns and blinds Christie, who sacrifices himself to kill the Xenomorph.
-After Wren betrays the group, Call is revealed to be an android.
-Using her ability to interface with the Auriga's systems, Call sets it on a collision course with Earth, hoping to destroy the Xenomorphs in the crash.
+As they escape the kitchen, the Xenomorph returns and blinds Christie, who sacrifices himself to kill the creature.
+Wren betrays the group and shoots Call, revealing in her survival that she is a synthetic.
+Call confesses that she is one of Weyland's legendary extraterrestrial generation of synthetics called "Autons" who were so lifelike that they gained consciousness and rebelled, burning their internal wireless modems and trying to pass themselves off as a human.
+Knowing what androids can do, Ripley takes Call to a small chapel and makes her connect herself to the station's computer.
+Using her ability to interface with the Auriga's systems, Call sets the ship on a collision course with Earth, hoping to destroy the Xenomorphs in the crash.
 She cuts off Wren's escape route and directs the Xenomorphs toward him.
-Ripley 8 is captured by a Xenomorph, while the others head for the Betty.
-Wren, who is already aboard, shoots Purvis, takes Call hostage, and demands that she abort the collision.
-An injured Purvis attacks Wren and forces Wren's head to his chest as the Xenomorph embryo he is carrying bursts through his ribcage, killing them both.
+Ripley 8 is captured by a Xenomorph while the others head for the Betty.
+Wren, already aboard, shoots Purvis, takes Call hostage, and demands that she abort the collision.
+An injured Purvis attacks and grapples Wren, causing his Xenomorph embryo's emergence to kill them both.
 The survivors shoot and kill the juvenile Xenomorph.

-Ripley is taken to the Alien nest, where she finds Gediman, alive and partially cocooned.
-The Alien queen, having developed a uterus as a result of her genetic contamination with Ripley 8, gives birth to a Xenomorph with overtly human traits.
-Unable to bond with the queen, the hybrid Xenomorph recognizes Ripley 8 as its mother, so it kills the Alien queen and Gediman.
+Ripley 8 is taken to the Xenomorph nest, where she finds Gediman alive and partially cocooned.
+The Xenomorph queen, having developed a uterus due to her genetic contamination with Ripley 8, gives birth to a Xenomorph with overtly human traits.
+Unable to bond with the queen, the hybrid Xenomorph recognizes Ripley 8 as its mother and kills the Xenomorph queen and Gediman.
 Ripley 8 takes advantage of the distraction to escape and makes her way to the Betty.

 The newborn hybrid reaches the ship and attacks Call, killing DiStephano when he tries to help her.
-Ripley 8 finds her way onto the ship and saves Call by distracting the hybrid.
+Ripley 8 saves Call by distracting the hybrid.
 Using her acidic blood, Ripley 8 melts a hole in a window and pushes the hybrid towards it.
-The decompression violently blows the creature through the hole and out into space as Ripley 8 tearfully watches on.
+Ripley 8 tearfully watches as the decompression violently eviscerates the creature through the hole and blows its pulverized remains out into space.

-The countdown on the Auriga continues as the survivors escape in the Betty.
+The countdown on the Auriga continues as Ripley 8, Call, Johner, and Vriess escape in the Betty.
 The Auriga collides with Earth, causing a large explosion.
 As they look down at Earth, Call asks what Ripley 8 wants to do next.
 "I don't know.
 I'm a stranger here myself," she replies.